peytoncordero/DRI25/text-analysis.md

 dq_nltk_text = nltk.Text(dq_text)
 ```

-And we could check that it worked by running:
+And we can check that it worked by running:

 ```python
 type(dq_nltk_text)